nununo/pyVela2017/README.md

 ### Inputs

-The `inputs` key is a list/array of dicts/objects and it should contain one or more entries specifying the inputs to be used.
-Each such entry will have an `input_type` key/property with the remaining keys/properties depending on that setting (which, for readability, are referenced below as `inputs.<input_type>.*`).
+The `inputs` key is a list/array of dicts/objects containing one or more entries specifying the inputs to be used.
+Each such entry must have a `type` key/property, with the remaining keys/properties depending on that setting (which, for readability, are referenced below as `inputs.<type>.*`); additionally, each entry can be individually enabled/disabled depending on the boolean value of the `enabled` key/property.

 Limitation: the `web` input needs to be declared before `agd`, if used: otherwise, AGD threshold web based management does not operate properly.